tidyverse/dplyr/cran-comments.md

 ## Reverse dependencies

-We checked more than 900 reverse dependenciesby running R CMD check twice, once with the CRAN version installed, and once with this version installed.
+We checked more than 900 reverse dependencies by running R CMD check twice, once with the CRAN version installed, and once with this version installed.
 We saw new problems.
 We failed to check about 50 packages.
 Issues are summarised below.

 ### New problems

 * amt: Package invokes operation that was always broken but now gives an error.
 Notified author, an update has been submitted to CRAN.
 * bioset, replyr: Defines an `n()` function which is now called, instead of doing hybrid evaluation: https://github.com/randomchars42/bioset/issues/1, https://github.com/WinVector/replyr/issues/10. replyr has been updated on CRAN.
 * desctable: Already fixed in devel, https://github.com/MaximeWack/desctable/issues/8.
-* ddpcr: Calling `select()` with `NA` in a column, https://github.com/daattali/ddpcr/issues/22.
+* ddpcr: Calling `select()` with `NA` in a column name, https://github.com/daattali/ddpcr/issues/22.
 * fold, PPforest: Unknown reason, reported to maintainer.
 * keyholder, ruler: Unknown reason, reported to maintainer: https://github.com/echasnovski/keyholder/issues/3.
 * purrr: spurious test failure, sent patch: https://github.com/tidyverse/purrr/pull/494